 Because a dental crown covers your entire tooth, it can fix all kinds of dental damage, including breaks, cracks, severe decay, and stains.
-Dental crowns can also replace missing teeth, if we attach them to dental implants or use them to create a dental bridge.Doctor Douglas Callow on dental crowns and bridges Read Transcript
+Dental crowns can also replace missing teeth, if we attach them to dental implants or use them to create a dental bridge.Dr.
+Douglas A. Callow on Dental Crowns and Bridges Read Transcript

 Missing teeth or broken down teeth can be replaced with all-ceramic crowns and all-ceramic bridges.
 The days of having a tooth that looks like a chiclet, where it's got metal substructure and it's covered over with opaque porcelain and it doesn't look natural, those days are over.
 Today we have many different all-ceramic systems that can be used for both crowns and replacing the same teeth with bridges.
 And those newer ceramic systems are really lifelike because there's no metal.
 They have the natural translucency that teeth have.
 They look and feel very comfortable.
 Also, we generally have the ability to replace missing teeth with these ceramic bridges, and that's something that wasn't available in the past because the materials weren't strong enough.